WildernessLabs/Documentation/docs/Meadow/Release_Notes/1.0/index.md

 meadow download os
 ```

-Update by putting your Meadow device in boot loader mode and run:
+Update by putting your Meadow device in boot loader mode and running:

 ```bash
 meadow flash os